The Quare Fellow: Production

 Blondefilm and CBS were interested in the film rights.
-However in the end the rights were bought for £2,000 by Arthur Dreifuss.
-Dreifuss was under contract to Columbia Pictures at the time but could not interest them in making the movie."The subject scares all hell out of the movie magnates," he said.
+However, in the end, the rights were bought for £2,000 by Arthur Dreifuss.
+Dreifuss was under contract to Columbia Pictures at the time but could not interest them in making the movie.
+"The subject scares all hell out of the movie magnates," he said.
 "We really are making this film on faith, spit and belief."

 Originally, Behan was asked to write the script.
 In the end, Dreifuss did it himself with additional dialogue by James McKenna, author of The Scattering.
 The script made substantial changes to Behan's original.
 "We have made explicit what was implicit in the play," said Dreifuss.
 "We have taken the enclosed world of the play and extended it to the people who are affected in the world outside the prison gates.
 We have continued the tangent' we have not drawn another line on the plot's graph."

 Dreifuss says they tried to end the piece with an upbeat ending.
 "We're trying to bring the thing full circle," he said.
 Behan was unhappy with the changes.

-Finance was obtained from Bryanston Films, Pathe Corporation in America and the Irish Film Finance Corporation.
+Finance was obtained from Bryanston Films, Pathé Corporation in America and the Irish Film Finance Corporation.
 It was shot in Dublin, including location work at Kilmainham Gaol, with studio work done at Ardmore Studios.
 Filming started in November 1961.

 Release

 The film had its world premiere at the Seventh Cork International Film Festival.

+Britain submitted the film to the Venice Film Festival but they rejected it in favour of Term of Trial.

+Critical reception

+The Monthly Film Bulletin wrote: "In the film the centre has been shifted from the prison and its inmates in general, to a "hero", the new young, warder who begins by seeing everything as either black or white and (discovering that men can be gaoled for stealing firewood, and hanged for killing the seducers of their wives) comes to appreciate the existence of innumerable shades of grey.
+Patrick McGoohan gives a lightweight performance as this innocent, and Sylvia Syms is unconvincing as the Quare Fellow's promiscuous wife.
+The best performance comes from Walter Macken, compassionately cynical as the warder Regan, one of the few characters who still has a bit of Behan in him.
+Arthur Dreifuss' direction is quite effective on the unsubtle level dictated by his script."

 Kine Weekly called it "challenging stuff, enacted by an all-but-flawless cast."
-Variety called it "grim entertainment."

-Britain submitted the film to the Venice Film Festival but they rejected it in favour of Term of Trial.